12 Vintage Turntable Brands Worth Your Money

 The performance it had to offer is still capable of going against some of the modern giants with ease.
 Direct drive, combined with a triple layer platter, are just two features you can count on seeing on of these.
 L-07D is so popular that you will have to set aside at least $2000 for a decent one.

 Marantz is the last brand on our list, but definitely not the least popular.
-They’ve created some of the most iconic turntables we had the fortune of dealing with, and Marantz Tt 1000 comes to mind as one of the most important.
+Vintage Marantz turntables are some of the most iconic turntables we had the fortune of dealing with, and Marantz Tt 1000 comes to mind as one of the most important.
 This was a direct drive unit that was in production from about 1980 to 1990.
+If you’re looking for Japanese excellence when it comes to turntables, you’re really going to want to look into the Tt 1000.

 Even to this day, it’s one of the most wanted vintage turntables.
 This is especially true for the older units.
 If you want to get a well kept Marantz Tt 1000, that experience will cost you about $4000.